Core View Components

 To filter the results in the table:

-1. On an aggregate page (e.g. Core » Network Explorer » Services), click the Filters control, then click Add a Filter in the resulting popup.
+1. On one of the Core Aggregate Pages, click the Filters control, then click Add a Filter in the resulting popup.
 The popup will expand to include the full set of filtering controls (see Filters Control Popup).

-2. Choose a dimension (e.g. Country) from the drop-down Dimensions menu.
+2. Choose a dimension (e.g. Country) from the drop-down Dimensions selector.

-3. Choose the value you want to use to filter the results (e.g. Russian Federation).
-The filter will be applied and the graph and table will automatically update to show only traffic from or to Russia.
+3. Choose the value you want to use to filter the results (e.g. Canada).
+The filter will be applied, and the graph and table will automatically update to show only traffic from or to Canada.

 4. To add another filter, click Add a Filter again, then choose a dimension (e.g. Protocol) and a value (e.g. UDP).
-The filter will be applied and the graph and table will automatically update to show only UDP datagrams from or to Russia.
+The filter will be applied, and the graph and table will automatically update to show only UDP datagrams from or to Canada.

 top | section